-Where
+where

 n is the ratio between load and critical buckling force: (n = Ncr / NEd);

-z is the total first order deflection caused by loads, relative to the straight line representing the rigid body displacement of the wall, in the ULS state considered, see Figure 8.3.
+δz is the total first order deflection caused by loads, relative to the straight line representing the rigid body displacement of the wall, in the ULS state considered, see Figure 8.3.

 (6) For the simplified approach the buckling length Lcr may be determined as follows, assuming a non-sway buckling mode in accordance with 7.2:

-for a free earth support, provided that sufficient restraint exists in accordance with 7.2 (7), Lcr may be taken as the distance between the toe and the horizontal support (waling, anchor), see Figure 8.3;
+— for a free earth support, provided that sufficient restraint exists in accordance with 7.2 (7), Lcr may be taken as the distance between the toe and the horizontal support (waling, anchor), see Figure 8.3;

-for a (partially) fixed earth support Lcr may be taken as a fraction of the distance LB between the level of zero shear (MB) and the horizontal support (strut or anchor), see Figure 8.4.
+— for a (partially) fixed earth support Lcr may be taken as a fraction of the distance LB between the level of zero shear (MB) and the horizontal support (strut or anchor), see Figure 8.4.

 where